Mesothelioma / Sites of Mesothelioma / Pleural Mesothelioma

-Pleural mesothelioma is caused by exposure to cancer-causing asbestos, which was used extensively in the past in a number of commercial, residential, and military applications.
-This rare cancer occurs when tiny asbestos fibers are inhaled and become lodged in the lining of the lungs and chest.
-Over time, asbestos fibers cause inflammation and scarring within the pleural lining.
+Pleural mesothelioma is caused by exposure to cancer-causing asbestos, which was used extensively in the past in several commercial, residential, and military applications.
+This rare cancer occurs when tiny asbestos fibers are inhaled and lodged in the lungs and chest lining.
+Over time, these fibers cause inflammation and scarring within the pleural lining.
 Eventually, the cells of the mesothelium can mutate and form malignant tumors.

 What Are the Symptoms of Mesothelioma?